 4:00 PM - 5:00 PM |

 Join us virtually on March 25th, 2026 from 4 to 5pm for a lecture titled, "Exploring Pennsylvania’s Governing Documents from 1682 Until Now" with Dr. Joel Fishman, Adjunct Instructor and Co-Director of the Pennsylvania Constitution website at the Thomas R. Kline School of Law at Duquesne University.
+Pennsylvania has had five constitutions: 1776, 1790, 1838, 1874, and 1968.
+Dr. Fishman will discuss the background and contents of each of the constitution highlighting the major changes in the constitutions and go into more depth of the current Constitution.

 About Dr. Joel Fishman: